ginawatanabe/devmon/README.md

 * Create a file called `app.js` and change the text displayed in the `text container`, play the Devmon's battle cry, and enlarge the image when clicking on the image of a Devball.
   * Select the HTML element with the current text of "Placeholder" and give it an `id` of `text container`.
   * Select the Devball images.
-  * Create an `onclick` Event Handler for each Devmon image.
+  * Create an `onclick` Event Handler for each Devmon image and a function that will do the following:
     * Change the `inner HTML` of the `text container` to display a unique description of each Devmon on click.
-    * Play the sound of the Devmon's cry on click.
+    * Play the [sound](https://github.com/ginawatanabe/devmon/tree/master/sound) of the Devmon's cry on click.
     * Make the Devmon image larger than the rest on click.

 ### Part III

 To complete Part III, fulfill the following requirements:
-* In the `app.js` create the logic to play a sound and change the enlarged image of the Devball to an actual Devmon when clicking on the button.
+* In the `app.js` create the logic to play a sound and change the enlarged image of the Devball to an actual Devmon image when clicking on the button.
   * Create an `onclick` Event Handler for the button element.
-    * Play the sound file `theme.wav` located in the `sound` folder when clicking the button.
+    * Play the [sound](https://github.com/ginawatanabe/devmon/tree/master/sound) file `theme.wav` when clicking the button.
-    * Change the source of the enlarged image to that of a Devmon when clicking the button.
+    * Change the image source of the enlarged image to that of a Devmon when clicking the button.

 ### Stretch Goals